-The Student Intervention and Reintegration Program (SIRP) is designed to target at risk youth ages 13-18.
+Student substance prevention programs are designed to target at-risk youth.
 Youth are considered at-risk if they are experimenting with or otherwise using alcohol or other drugs but are not assessed and deemed appropriate for treatment intervention.
-Young people are referred to SIRP by a parent, teacher, administrator, or probation officer.
-The aim of SIRP is to empower youth to make healthy decisions and reduce the risk for problems in the future.
+Young people may be referred to an educational program by a parent, teacher, administrator, or probation officer.
+The aim of substance prevention programs is to empower youth to make healthy decisions and reduce the risk for problems in the future.
 The program focuses on two measurable behavioral prevention goals: reduce risk of alcohol and drug problems throughout their lifetime and reduce high-risk choices.
-The intervention used by SIRP is the PRIME for Life Under 21 program, provided by the Prevention Research Institute, Inc. (PRI), and is designed to influence behaviors using research-based persuasion protocol.
-The PRIME program is taught by trained and certified PRIME for Life instructors.